2023 Summer Camp Registration is Now Open! Click Here to Register!

 Pick up is at the same location at Shirley Povich Field.
 Please pick your child up between 3 and 3:15 p.m.
 Identification required at checkout.
 If you are to be picked up by someone other than the listed guardians on the registration sheet, you must submit a written note signed by all parties involved.

 Registrants who cancel their camp registration 30 days or more prior to the start of their camp session are entitled to a full refund, minus a $25 administrative fee.
 Registrants who cancel less than 30 days before the start of their camp session can either receive a credit for an equivalent 2024 Big Train camp registration or make their registration payment a tax-deductible donation to Big Train.

 Registrants who change their camp session two weeks or less prior to the start of either week of camp will be charged a $25 administrative fee.

-If Big Train Summer Camp is cancelled due to the coronavirus pandemic, registrants will receive a full refund.
+If Big Train Summer Camp is cancelled due to circumstances beyond our control, registrants will receive a full refund.

 Rainy Day Policy

 This is an outdoor summer camp, and when it is raining campers will be placed underneath the Picnic Pavilion at Shirley Povich Field where coaches will show movies, talk baseball, play trivia and cards.
 During a rainy day, you are allowed to pick up your camper early.
 There will be no refunds because of weather.

 Registration Forms and Waivers